A classification system for social sector initiatives and entities

 SmartyGrants users can read more about the use of CLASSIE standard fields at https://help.smartygrants.com.au/using-smartygrants/classie/.

-- Latest practice: CLASSIE represents the very latest in thinking on how to describe and classify social-change organisations and initiatives.
+- Latest practice: CLASSIE represents the very latest in thinking on how to describe and classify social sector organisations and initiatives.
+It is being updated constantly in response to feedback from users.

 - The power of the crowd: Why develop your own set of classifications when all the hard work has been done for you by others?
 As we always say, "none of us is as smart as all of us".